 Urueña

-We start our route in Urueña, a walled town with endless views of Tierra de Campos.
-Its cobbled streets, bookstores and museums make it the Villa del Libro, a cultural paradise where silence, reading and stone coexist with the essence of the deepest Castile.
+Urueña, a walled town with sweeping views of Tierra de Campos.
+Its cobblestone streets, bookstores, and museums make it the “Town of Books,” a cultural paradise where silence, reading, and stone coexist with the deepest essence of Castile.

 6

-The route ends in Caleruega, cradle of Santo Domingo and spiritual point of Castile.
-Among monasteries, vineyards and nature, this village preserves the soul of faith and history.
-A perfect closure for a journey that unites stone, memory and sacred silence.
+Caleruega, the birthplace of Saint Dominic and a spiritual hub of Castile.
+Nestled among monasteries, vineyards, and nature, this village preserves the spirit of faith and history.
+A perfect conclusion to a journey that blends stone, memory, and sacred silence.

-Prepare to let yourself be enveloped by golden plains, walled villas and villages where history still walks among stone streets.
-The Route of Eternal Castile is not only a journey through the past, it is a way to reconnect with the essence of what is ours.
+Get ready to be enveloped by golden plains, walled towns, and villages where history still walks the cobblestone streets.
+The Route of Eternal Castile is not just a journey into the past; it is a way to reconnect with the essence of who we are.

-Now all that remains is the best part: that you walk it and make it yours.
+Now comes the best part: experience it for yourself and make it your own.

-The route can be enjoyed at any time of the year, although spring and autumn offer ideal scenery and weather for a leisurely stroll.
+The route can be enjoyed any time of year, though spring and fall offer ideal landscapes and weather for exploring it at a leisurely pace.
 Whether in a day or two, each season reveals a different charm.

 The time needed to travel this route varies according to the traveler's pace and interest in each destination.
 To fully enjoy it, it is recommended to dedicate between 3 and 4 days.
 This way you will be able to calmly walk through its cobblestone streets, discover its history, explore its monuments and immerse yourself in the landscapes of the Castilian plateau.
 A leisurely trip allows you to appreciate the serene beauty and soul of each place.